6 Types of Retirement Income That Aren’t Taxable

 A $1 million dollar portfolio in a 401(k) plan or traditional IRA, for example, might be worth $800,000 or less after taxes.
 Similarly, if your investments are in a regular, taxable brokerage account, the income that money generates may also be taxable.

 One way to work around this problem is to save and invest even more during your working career so that you have extra money to pay your taxes.
 Another is to be tax-smart with your investments and account choices to reduce your tax liability to an absolute minimum.
-Here are several types of retirement income that are not taxable.
+While many things are surprisingly taxed in retirement, here are several types of retirement income that are not taxable.

 The easiest way to avoid taxes on your retirement money is to use a Roth account.
 Both IRA and 401(k) plans can be structured as Roth accounts, which don’t offer a tax deduction on contributions but allow tax-free withdrawals after age 59 ½.